 A few noteworthy points, at this juncture, are as follows.
-First, we point out that the nomenclature of the dual-gauge symmetry is appropriate because $\delta_{dg}^{(1, 2)}\,(\partial\cdot A \pm m\phi) = 0$.
-In other words, the total gauge-fixing terms $(\partial\cdot A \pm m\phi)$, owing their fundamental origin to the dual-exterior derivative\footnote{We note that the operation of co-exterior derivative $\delta = - \,* \,d \,*$ on the connection 1-form ($A^{(1)} = dx^\mu A_\mu$) yields $(\partial \cdot A)$ which is a zero-form.
-We can add/subtract a scalar field $\phi$ to it as is the case with the gauge-fixing terms $(\partial \cdot A \pm m \phi)$ that have been incorporated in ${\cal L}_{(b_1, b_2)}$.}, remain invariant.
+First, we point out that the nomenclature of the dual-gauge symmetry is appropriate because we have: $\delta_{dg}^{(1, 2)}\,(\partial\cdot A \pm m\phi) = 0$.
+In other words, the total gauge-fixing terms $(\partial\cdot A \pm m\phi)$, owing their {\it fundamental} origin to the dual-exterior derivative, remain invariant.
 Second, the dual-gauge parameter has to be restricted by $(\Box + m^2)\, \Sigma = 0$ to maintain the dual-gauge symmetry in the theory.
-One can take care of this restriction by introducing the (anti-)ghost fields $(\bar C)C$ within the framework of BRST formalism as we shall see in subsection {\bf 4.3}.
+One can take care of this restriction by introducing the (anti-)ghost fields $(\bar C)C$ within the framework of BRST formalism as we shall see in our subsection {\bf 4.3}.
 Third, the dual-gauge symmetry transformations exist only in the specific two (1 + 1)-dimensions of spacetime for the Abelian 1-form gauge theory whereas the local gauge as well as (anti-)BRST symmetries exist in any arbitrary dimension of spacetime.
 Fourth, the {\it perfect} analogue of the gauge symmetry [cf. (4)] does {\it not} exist for the dual-gauge symmetry (because we have to impose the restriction $(\Box + m^2)\, \Sigma = 0$ from outside).
-Finally, in the forthcoming sections, we shall see that one can have {\it perfect} (anti-)dual-BRST [or (anti-)co-BRST] symmetries in the theory where $\Sigma$ will be replaced by the (anti-)ghost fields $(\bar C)C$.
-We claim that there would {\it not} be any restrictions on anything (from outside) when we shall discuss the full (anti-)BRST and (anti-)co-BRST invariant Lagrangian densities of the theory.
+Finally, in the forthcoming sections, we shall see that one can have {\it perfect} (anti-)dual-BRST [or (anti-)co-BRST] symmetries in the theory where $\Sigma$ will be replaced by the (anti-)ghost fields $(\bar C)C$ (without any ad-hoc restrictions from outside).

-\subsection{Nilpotent (Anti-)co-BRST Symmetry Transformations: Geometrical Superfield Technique}
+We claim that there would {\it not} be any restrictions on anything (from outside) when we shall discuss the full (anti-)BRST and (anti-)co-BRST invariant Lagrangian densities of our present theory.

+\subsection{Nilpotent (anti-)co-BRST symmetry transformations: geometrical superfield technique}